greenpeace/planet4-docker-compose/docs/advanced.md

 ### Updating

-To ensure you're running the latest version of both the infrastructure and the application you can just build all containers again. **Keep in mind that this deletes the persistence folder and therefor all you local code changes to the application.**
+To ensure you're running the latest version of both the infrastructure and the application you can just build all containers again. **Keep in mind that this deletes the persistence folder and therefore all you local code changes to the application.**

 ```bash
 make build